XoopsDocs/xnewsletter-tutorial/book/accounts.md

 **Pay attention:**
 1. **xnewsletter is not creating an email account** - the account must already exist
-2. functions like testing account, sending emails, start Bounced email handler,... work not with local server (you get white page without any error).
+2. functions like testing account, sending emails, start Bounced email handler,... work not with local server (you get white page without any error)